 - Remember, these are your neighbors; cut them some slack.

-Simple as that.
 You have to live next these folks and see them perhaps every day or week.
 Do everything you can to avoid creating an enemy that lives next door.

 - Participate in condo social events

 Throw a condo social gathering once a year in your courtyard or common area.
 Or, host a gathering with food in your unit.
 Usually when you know someone socially and face-to-face, they’re less likely to be antagonistic later.

 - Volunteer some of your own time for the community; this is not a hotel